 About the course/Forward

 The Bristol Hip Arthroplasty Course is an established international hip meeting which was initiated by John Newman in the late 1980s.
 Evert Smith assumed responsibility for the course in 2003 and it has since grown in stature and reputation.
 It is now co-convened by Evert Smith, Anthony Ward, Richie Gill, Richard Baker and Mehool Acharya.
-It attracts a strong international faculty of distinguished speakers from around the world and is well known for its debates after each session.
+It attracts an internationally renowned faculty from around the world and is well known for its debates after each session.

-The conference strives to improve current practice and promote clinical excellence as the faculty present their views on all issues valid to a hip practice including outcomes, new procedures, materials, bearing surfaces, design, primary and revision hip replacement and their complications.
+The conference aspires to improve current practice and promote clinical excellence as the faculty present their views on all issues valid to a hip practice including outcomes, new procedures, materials, bearing surfaces, design, primary and revision hip replacement and their complications.
 CME approved.

 The young adult/arthroscopy of the hip

 Critical orthopaedic issues

 Acetabular and pelvic surgery

 We have prepared an alluring conference programme that will cover many pressing matters associated with hip surgery.